 Redundant Warranties = Double Coverage for Your Roof

 In addition to the Three Tree Roofing Warranty which covers your roof for 20 years, we are certified by our manufacturers.
-We are a 5-star CertainTeed Contractor and a WeatherBond Roofing System Contractor.
+We are a 5-star CertainTeed Contractor, Malarkey Roofing Products Emerald Premium Contractor, and a WeatherBond Roofing System Contractor.
 What this means is we have gone through the proper training and meet all the other criteria for these manufacturers to have confidence in us to install your roof with their materials.
 They have so much confidence in us they are willing to warranty the work we perform on your roof.
-This gives you an extra warranty time (25 Year Lifetime with a “15 year transferrable” warranty for CertainTeed and a 20 Year Lifetime warranty for WeatherBond) your roof is covered should anything fail.
+This gives you an extra warranty time (25 Year Lifetime with a "15 year transferrable" warranty for CertainTeed and a 20 Year Lifetime warranty for WeatherBond) your roof is covered should anything fail and similar manufacturer warranties for the other manufacturers.
 When you work with Three Tree Roofing, we have your back, twice.

 Tip #7: Get Everything in Writing—And Read It!

 You should get all the terms of the job in writing including how long the roofing project will take and the size of the crew needed to complete the job.
 Both you and your roofer should be able to arrive at an agreement in writing.
 The roofing company also shouldn’t be asking you to pay for the entire job upfront.
 A deposit and payment plan is standard with payment in full upon completion of the roof.

 Three Tree Roofing Financing Options